andanas1025/ProgrammingRepo/DesignPatterns/README.md

 <br>LiveData, Flow, RxJava

 **Strategy**
-It makes it easy to swap methods or strategies without changing the main code.<br>
+It makes it easy to swap methods or strategies without changing the main code. interface the imageLoading and it could be implemented by different classes.<br>

 ## Creational